ZIFODS/zifo-skills-tracker/README.md

 - [`demo`](./docker/docker-compose.demo.yml) - The demo environment
 - [`dev`](./docker/docker-compose.dev.yml) - The development environment

-You will need to configure environment variables by adding them to the corresponding `.env` file in the root directory with the following info:
+You will need to configure specific environment variables depending on the environment you want to launch.

+You can simply add them to the corresponding `.env` file in the root directory with the following info:

 | .env.prod           | .env.demo          | .env.prod          |
 | ---                 | ---                | ---                |